StoneofOrthanc/HallsofMandos/SecondCommit.md

+So far so good.
 This is my second commit to further practice.